hilmanski/mysql-to-markdown/README.md

 Go file to helps you convert mysql data to markdown files.

-Example usage: move blog posts to SSG (static site generator).
+Example usage: migrating blog posts to SSG (static site generator).
 After generating markdown files, you can copy paste it to your SSG folder

 ## Run go file